Title Insurance and Title Insurance Litigation in South Carolina

 What is title insurance and why do I need to get it?

 Title insurance is purchased to protect the insured against claims that may affect the title to real property.
-If you are obtaining a loan to purchase or refinance real property, your lender will most probably require the issuance of a loan policy.
+If you are obtaining a loan to purchase or refinance real property, your lender will most likely require the issuance of a loan policy.
 The lender’s loan policy provides title insurance protection to the lender (up to the amount of the policy limit, which is usually the loan amount).

 How will I be protected by an owner’s policy?